FAQ

 FAQ for Participants

-The organization provides information to identify the animal and the topics to be addressed.
-The communicator and a representative of the organization attend the recorded communication session.
-Because the communication is telepathic, the animal can be anywhere.
-After the session, the organization responds to surveys and may provide additional feedback.
+Organizations provide information on animals and topics.
+Communicators and organizational representatives attend the recorded telepathic interspecies communication session.
+Afterward, organizations respond to surveys and may provide additional feedback.
 Depending on the pilot, the communicator may also be asked to respond to a survey or provide feedback.

 Yes.
 Communicators do not offer advice or make suggestions about the care of the animal.
 They cannot provide medical diagnoses or treatment advice, and organizations cannot ask them to diagnose or suggest treatments.
-However, organizations can request that the communicator ask if the animal is experiencing pain or discomfort, the level of intensity and the location of the discomfort, the timing and cause of any injury, and what the animal may find healing or comforting.
+Organizations may request that communicators ask about pain, discomfort, injury source, or what may be comforting for the animal.

-4. Before closing the session, invite the animal to express anything else it wants the staff to know
+Before closing the session, invite the animal to express anything else it wants staff to know

 No. Communicators understand that the organization retains sole discretion regarding any decisions or actions related to the animal’s care.
 All communicators agree not to provide advice.
 However, animals may suggest or request changes in care during the session, and the communicator will always verbally relay the animal’s suggestions or requests.

-If you still have questions please feel free to contact us with your questions.
-Contact Us
+Please feel free to contact us with your questions.